Welcome to WordPress. This is your first post. Edit or delete it, then start writing!

 Film and television credits include The Silent (Lightning Oak Productions), The Ghost of Cassley (ZDF), Critical (SkyUK), Home and Away (Channel 7, Australia), Underbelly (UBB Productions), All Saints (Channel 7, Australia), Failure To Thrive (Nicky Bentham), Critical (Sky UK), Tell Me How You See The Sky (Palmer Productions), The Code (ABC, Australia), 36 Squad (Breakaway TV).

 As a teacher, Doug has worked with SLYT, Urdang Academy, Mountview, City Academy and Associated Studios.
-He is currently the director of the City Academy Collective Chorus.
+He is also the director of the City Academy Collective Chorus.

 Training: Western Australian Academy of Performing Arts (WAAPA).

 Daisy started as an SLYT student back in 2013 appearing in Hairspray, The Wiz and Les Miserables in 2015.
-After studying performing arts at University she has grown and honed her craft as a designer and choreographer and she is the first SLYT student to progress to the team of teachers.
+After studying performing arts at University Daisy has grown and honed their craft as a designer and choreographer and is the first SLYT student to progress to the team of professional teachers.

-She has worked with Off The Middle, Crooked Tree Theatre and Taxi Man Productions and more as a set & costume designer, hair & makeup artist and performer.
-She also runs her freelance design business alongside teaching weekly at South London Youth Theatre.
-For SLYT Daisy has taken creative control of the set design for The Lion the Witch and the Wardrobe, make-up and hair for Edward Scissorhands, and she also created the enchanted object costumes for our production of Beauty and the Beast.
+They have worked with Off The Middle, Crooked Tree Theatre and Taxi Man Productions and more as a set & costume designer, hair & makeup artist and performer.
+Daisy also has a freelance design business alongside teaching weekly at South London Youth Theatre.
+For SLYT Daisy has taken creative control of the set design for The Lion the Witch and the Wardrobe, make-up and hair for Edward Scissorhands, and they also created the enchanted object costumes for our production of Beauty and the Beast.

 “I am thrilled to support the work of SLYT and look forward to working with the students myself in the future!”